FriendsOfCake/crud/docs/actions.rst

 	``Delete`` actions,	so you do not need to implement these on your own.
 	You can find the documentation for these actions in the menu to the left.

-Actions are the backbone of Crud - this is where most of the logic happens.
+Actions are the backbone of CRUD - this is where most of the logic happens.

 A ``Crud Action`` contains more or less the exact same code as a normal controller action.

-The main difference between your normal Controller actions and a Crud Action is that the Crud Action is highly generic and flexible.
+The main difference between your normal Controller actions and a CRUD Action is that the CRUD Action is highly generic and flexible.

 The Anatomy Of An Action
 ^^^^^^^^^^^^^^^^^^^^^^^^